-Sorry kids, we’re not safeguarding the world’s largest tuna fishery for you.
-We’re greedy and stupid – you’re on your own
+Sorry kids, we’re not safeguarding the world’s largest tuna fishery for you – you’re on your own

 Multiple agreements have been signed by Pacific island countries and territories to maintain the sustainability of this important ocean resource.
 However, the advent of Fish Aggregating Devices (FADs) and their impact on fishing efficiency over the past 20 years has added a large unknown to the management required to maintain the sustainability of this key fishery into the future.